 Size: 2,714 km2

-The main airport on the island is Rhodes international Airport (Diagoras) (RHO) and many airlines fly there including Transavia, airBaltic, Austrian Airlines, easyJet, Sky Express, Thomas Cook, LaudaMotion, Arkia Israeli Airlines, Vueling and Olympic Air.
-All flights booked with Alternative Airlines can be paid with PayPal or you can even spread the cost of flights over time using the payment plans available.
+The main airport on the island is Rhodes International Airport (Diagoras) (RHO) and many airlines fly there including Transavia, airBaltic, Austrian Airlines, easyJet, Sky Express and Vueling.

 To keep up to date on all of the latest news, follow us on social media!